Illinois Landlord Responsibilities for Habitability

 Clogs N/A Not Usually

-Landlord Responsibilities for Heating & Air Conditioning in Illinois
+Landlord Responsibilities for Heating and Air Conditioning in Illinois

 Are Landlords Required to Provide Air Filter Replacements in Illinois?

-Illinois landlords don’t have to replace things like air filters, unless heating equipment won’t work otherwise.
+Illinois landlords don’t have to replace things like air filters, unless required heating or cooling equipment won’t work otherwise.

 Landlord Responsibilities for Plumbing in Illinois